2008 North Dakota gubernatorial election

-The 2008 North Dakota gubernatorial election took place on 4 November 2008 for the post of Governor of North Dakota.
-Incumbent Republican Governor John Hoeven was easily reelected again, defeating Democratic-NPL challenger Tim Mathern.
+The 2008 North Dakota gubernatorial election took place on November 4, 2008 for the post of Governor of North Dakota.
+Incumbent Republican governor John Hoeven was easily reelected again, defeating Democratic-NPL challenger Tim Mathern.
 The primaries took place on June 10, 2008.
 John Hoeven outperformed John McCain, the Republican presidential nominee, by about 21%.
-McCain defeated Democratic nominee Barack Obama 53%-45% in the concurrent presidential election.
+McCain defeated Democratic nominee Barack Obama 53%–45% in the concurrent presidential election.

+In 2022, voters voted in favor of Constitutional Measure 1 to term-limit governors.
+Doug Burgum, who was in his second term when the measure passed, would have been eligible to run for a third under grandfather clause, but he ultimately chose not to, making this election the last time an incumbent ran for a third consecutive term.